Akweley/SmartEye/README.md

 # SmartEye
 ABSA Hacks 2023 Project for Team Black(18)

-# Blockchain-Based Fraud Detection and Anti-Money Laundering System
+# SmartEye is a Blockchain-Based Fraud Detection and Anti-Money Laundering System

 ## Overview